Linking Research and Education

 The "Teaching with Great Lakes Data" workshop was cosponsored by Michigan Sea Grant and Indiana Dunes National Lakeshore with support from NOAA.
 This workshop showed educators how they could teach about climate & weather, storm surges, dead zones, and fish habitat in the Great Lakes and how to use real-time and historical data to teach about these topics.
 Much data is from "The Great Lakes Observing System" and features near real-time data and archived observations from buoys positioned across the Great Lakes.
 Data includes lake conditions, water levels, wave heights, air and water temperatures, and more.
 This data can be utilized in on-line educational activities.
 To sample activities and data sets used in this workshop, visit the Teaching with Great Lakes Science website.

 Local Extinction Dynamics: A 300-Year Experiment

-A research study conducted by scientists at Brown University and the University of Wyoming used paleoecological techniques to investigate contemporary extinction dynamics in pond communities in the Miller Woods section of Indiana Dunes National Lakeshore.
+A research study conducted by scientists at Brown University and the University of Wyoming used paleoecological techniques to investigate contemporary extinction dynamics in pond communities in the Miller Woods section of Indiana Dunes National Park.
 Researchers conducted a detailed study of extinction dynamics following major human disturbances of the mid-late 19th Century by examining plant macrofossils and pollen in well-dated sediment cores.
 An educational component of the project allowed a local high school teacher to assist and to develop educational lesson plans to compliment the project.

 Spreadsheets Across the Curriculum: The Geology of National Parks Collection